+8.3 Appendix 2

-Appendix 2 Rating schedule for 2011/2012
+Rating schedule for 2012/2013

-1 Method for calculation of the ARP premium
+Rule 1 Method for calculation of the ARP premium

-- 1.1 The annual ARP premium is calculated by identifying the fee band appropriate to the Gross Fees (as defined below) of the insured firm.
-For a £2 million primary policy (£3 million in the case of relevant recognised bodies and relevant licensed bodies (in respect of their regulated activities)), where the Gross Fees are £500,000 or less, the annual ARP premium is calculated at a rate of 271⁄2% of the fees declared (30% in the case of relevant recognised bodies and relevant recognised bodies and relevant recognised bodies (in respect of their regulated activities)).
-Where the Gross Fees of the insured firm are £500,001 or more, the annual ARP premium is the sum of: - the maximum premium for the previous fee band; plus - the marginal rate on Fees applied to the amount of fees that exceed the ceiling of the previous fee band.
+1.1 The annual ARP premium is calculated by identifying the fee band appropriate to the Gross Fees (as defined below) of the insured firm.
+For a £2 million primary policy (£3 million in the case of relevant recognised bodies and relevant licensed bodies (in respect of their regulated activities)), where the Gross Fees are £500,000 or less, the annual ARP premium is calculated at a rate of 271⁄2% of the fees declared (30% in the case of relevant recognised bodies and relevant licensed of relevant recognised bodies and relevant licensed bodies (in respect of their regulated activities)).
+Where the Gross Fees of the insured firm are £500,001 or more, the annual ARP premium is the sum of:

+• the maximum premium for the previous fee band; plus

+the marginal rate on Fees applied to the amount of fees that exceed the ceiling of the previous fee band.